Everette Lee DeGolyer: Later life and philanthropic activities

 In later life, he helped to create a course on the History of Science at the University of Oklahoma.
 The more notable scientific books in his collection included work by Copernicus, Study of the Universe by Hbranus Maurus printed in 1467, an edition of Euclid's Elements published in 1482, a work by German physicist and astronomer Johannes Kepler, five first editions of Galileo's works, and copies of Newton's seminal work Principia Mathematica, three volumes with first edition c.
 1687.
 The DeGolyer Library at Southern Methodist University includes law books relating to oil and gas and DeGolyer's collection on the history of Mexico and the American West.
 DeGolyer was involved in the founding of St. Mark's School of Texas in the early 1950s, and was on the board and served as President of the Dallas Public Library.

 In September 1949 DeGolyer was diagnosed with a detached retina in his right eye, though he had been having some difficulty with vision in both eyes and had noticed the problem for at least a year.
 Surgery to reattach the retina was unsuccessful, though his retinal problems could have been aggravated by anemic retinopathy, not uncommon in untreated sufferers of aplastic anemia with consistently low hemoglobin counts.
-After being prescribed Chloromycetin, an antibiotic given to prevent eye infections, which became the primary cause of his aplastic anemia, he was officially diagnosed with the illness around 1952.
-After suffering from diminishing vision, memory problems, and a painful blood disease for close to seven years, Everette DeGolyer took his own life in his office in Dallas on December 14, 1956.
+After being prescribed Chloromycetin, an antibiotic given to him to combat a case of the flu, he was later diagnosed with aplastic anemia, a not uncommon side effect of the drug Chloromycetin.
+After suffering from diminishing vision, memory problems, and a diagnosed case of aplastic anemia for around five years, Degolyer took his own life in December 1956.